 Interested?
 We invite you to contact us at your earliest convenience.

-Accounting for charities focuses on the accountability part of the money.
+Accountants for Charities, accounting for charities focuses on the accountability part of the money.
 Donors for your charity have the right to put restrictions on the money they give you, and grant funders want to ensure their money goes to the programmes agreed upon.
 Because of these rules, you have to ensure that their money is spent in a way they agree with.
 Because of this, charities use something called “fund accounting” to keep track of their money.

 Fund accounting lets charities divide their money into different groups, or “funds,” so they can keep track of it and only use it for what it was meant for.

 Most of the time, charities will divide their money into groups like:

 These are the funds that your organisation must spend on specific projects and activities.

 Until a specific date, these funds should be used for particular projects and activities at your charity.
 After that, you can use them for anything.

 It can be used on any part of your organisation that needs it the most.